jflamy/owlcms4/src/main/markdown/docs/index.md

 > **The full-range solution for running competitions**
 >
+> This free application is a *fully-compliant* weightlifting competition management system that has been used worldwide to manage many large-scale championships.
+>
+> **Simple and automatic**
+>
+> The program computes lifting order automatically, and automatically sets the clock correctly.
+It also enforces the rules for weight changes (time remaining, moving down).
+The announcer always sees the lifting order, and is informed of all the changes, and is shown what weight is required on the bar.
+>
-> This free application is a *fully-compliant* weightlifting competition management system that has been used worldwide to manage many large-scale championships. **BUT** at the same time, it is simple enough that you can run a small club meet with just a single laptop, or a regional meet with only everyday electronics (a couple laptops and TVs, some phones).
+> It is actually simple enough that you can run a small club meet with just a single laptop, or a regional meet with only everyday electronics (a couple of laptops and TVs, some phones).

 ## Gallery